-I remember when ordering shots of tequila and the only choice I really had to make was the lesser of the evils, it felt really hard.
+Years ago, when ordering shots of tequila in Australia, I remember the only choice I really had to make was which liquid was the lesser of two evils.
+It felt like a hard choice.
 Now however, it’s more pleasant.
 I can pick and choose and, thanks to the hard work of independent bars and importers, I can drink whichever tequila I want, all over Australia.

-México is a great country.
+Mexico is a great country.
 It gets a pretty bad rap in the media and, as with many Latin American countries, over here in Australia we only really get exposure of the continent when bad things happen.
-I moved to México in December 2009 to study abroad for a year.
-I spoke a little bit of Spanish and the era of smart phones and DuoLinguo hadn’t reared its head in my life yet.
+I moved to Mexico in December 2009 to study abroad for a year.
+I spoke a little bit of Spanish, but the era of smart phones and Duolinguo hadn’t reared its head in my life yet.
 I found a place with another Aussie guy and we set about becoming as Mexican as possible.
-We went straight to the bottle shop and asked for some tequila.
-The guy behind the bench asked “¿Qual marca quieren ustedes?” and I had a short list of things I definitely didn’t want.
-What he had in his shop was a selection that significantly dwarfed the limited list of tequilas I had tried.

 The agave plant is a succulent that is, in my opinion, in a world of its own.
 In the book Agaves of Continental North America there are a recognized 200-odd individual species of agave.
-Of these over 150 are endemic to México and I suspect that there are another 50 or so that are so microclimatic that they have never even been registered.
-When we talk about Tequila we are referring to the Agave Azul var.
-Blue Webber; when we bring mezcal to the table we can be talking about any variety of agave from the Agave Angustifolia to the Agave Karwinskii, Agave Potatorum, Agave Rodacantha to the Agave Americana.
-And I really don’t think I have even begun to scratch the surface as I’ve read reports of up to 45 different individual agave distillates available outside of México.
+Of these over 150 are endemic to Mexico and I suspect that there are another 50 or so that are so microclimatic they have never even been registered.
+When we talk about tequila we are referring to the Agave Azul var.
+Blue Webber; when we bring mezcal to the table we can be talking about any variety of agave from the Agave Angustifolia to the Agave Karwinskii, Agave Potatorum, Agave Rodacantha or the Agave Americana.
+And I really haven'te even begun to scratch the surface, with reports of up to 45 different individual agave distillates available outside of Mexico.

-There is an awesome modern culture within the bartending community about agave products.
-More than ever before both bartenders and their guests are actually interested in the how, the where and the what they are drinking.
-This is not to say that every bottle comes attached with the relevant information but for those that are interested it is mostly available.
-Where 5 years ago tequila was simply a party shot that people either thrived on or dreaded, now the more discerning drinkers are asking for products not just by brand name but also by expression, edition and, in the case of mezcal, by variety.
+There is an awesome, modern culture within the bartending community about agave products.
+More than ever before, both bartenders and their guests are actually interested in the how, the where and the what they are drinking.
+This is not to say that every bottle comes attached with the relevant information – but for those that are interested it is mostly available.
+Where five years ago tequila was simply a party shot that people either thrived on or dreaded, now the more discerning drinkers are asking for products not just by brand name but also by expression, edition and, in the case of mezcal, by variety.

 In Australia alone there are now over 25 brands of mezcal and 50 brands of tequila that can be found in bars around the country.
-Go back pre-2010 and that number was closer to 3 and 8 respectively.
-It has been the growth of the boutique importer and direction of small bars to focus on quality products that have really driven this trend towards information and taste focused drinking.
+Go back to pre-2010 and that number was closer to three and eight respectively.
+It has been both the growth of the boutique importer, and the direction small bars are taking to focus on quality products, that has really driven this trend towards information and taste-focused drinking.
 Venues like Café Pacifico in Sydney pioneered the Mexican and agave scene in Australia; this is now championed by venues all over the country including Tio’s Cerveceria in Sydney, Mamasita in Melbourne, El Grotto in Scarborough and Hot Tamale in Darwin.

 The cocktail culture has definitely helped.
-It tends to go hand in hand where as more products become available, the more creative bartenders continue to experiment.
-As the prices become more approachable then you see that different brands begin to champion lists and specials boards.
+It tends to go hand in hand, where, as more products become available, the more creative bartenders can be as they continue to experiment.
+As the prices become more approachable, you begin see that different brands will champion lists and specials boards.
 House pour agreements become more competitive and variety has actually become an expectation.